Film celebrities pay homage to 'Flying Sikh' Milkha Singh: His legacy remains unmatched | Entertainment

 Film celebrities pay homage to 'Flying Sikh' Milkha Singh: His legacy remains unmatched

-Megastar Amitabh Bachchan, superstar Shah Rukh Khan, Akshay Kumar, actor-filmmaker Farhan Akhtar and others from the Hindi film industry mourned the end of an era as they paid tributes to sprint icon Milkha Singh, describing him as an epitome of hard work and determination.
-Om shanti, Sir, Kumar wrote.Recalling her first meeting with Singh, actor Priyanka Chopra Jonas said she was touched by his humility.
+Megastar Amitabh Bachchan, Mohanlal, superstar Shah Rukh Khan, Akshay Kumar, Ajay Devgn, actor-filmmaker Farhan Akhtar and others from the Indian film industry mourned the end of an era as they paid tributes to sprint icon Milkha Singh, describing him as an epitome of hard work and determination.

 - Country: